nmaffe/icelearning/README.md

 ```
 python model_train.py
 ```
-This code consists of the following sequence:
+This code will implement the following sequence:
 * Creation of train/val/test datasets.
 The val dataset was used for hyperparameter tuning.
 Both the val and test datasets consist of a 500 image/class random subset.
 * Model training and validation loops.
 The model performance is saved as ```model_training_performance.csv```
 * The trained model is saved as ```saved_model/ICELEARNING_net.pth```